joolstorrentecalo/gitlab-design/.gitlab/issue_templates/Product Designer Onboarding.md

-TECH_WRITER         -> replace with the handle of the Technical Writer assigned to the team member's product are UX_TEAM             -> replace with the UX Team of the new team member STAGE_NAME          -> replace with the new team member's stage name STAGE_LABEL         -> replce with the lael for the new team member's stage STAGE_VISION_URL    -> replace with the url for the new team member's stage's vision in the handbook STAGE_FEATURE_URL   -> replace with the url for the new team member's stage's features in the handbook STAGE_ROADMAP_URL   -> replace with the url for the new team member's stage's roadmap in the handbook
+TECH_WRITER         -> replace with the handle of the Technical Writer assigned to the team member's product are UX_TEAM             -> replace with the UX Team of the new team member STAGE_NAME          -> replace with the new team member's stage name STAGE_LABEL         -> replace with the label for the new team member's stage STAGE_VISION_URL    -> replace with the url for the new team member's stage's vision in the handbook STAGE_FEATURE_URL   -> replace with the url for the new team member's stage's features in the handbook STAGE_ROADMAP_URL   -> replace with the url for the new team member's stage's roadmap in the handbook